v-dem/queasy-http/README.md

 * Much faster than other micro frameworks.

 ### Easy
 * No complex things like DI or IoC used.
 Just a standard OOP.
-So debugging is very easy.
+So debugging is very easy and source code is clean to understand.

 ### Small
 * Just a several tens of files.
+And they are loaded only when needed.

 ### Functional
 * Supports complex configurations with ability to load from different files.